Chetnik war crimes in World War II: Medical personnel and patients

 On 31 October 1941, Chetniks attacked the hospital of the Pomoravlje Partisan Detachment near the village of Ursule.
 This attack was part of the general attack by Nazi and Serb collaborationist units on the free Partisan territory of Levač.
 About ten nurses and fighters from the Levača Unit of the Pomoravlje Partisan Detachment were captured.
 All the prisoners were taken to Rekovac, redirected to Riljac and Ljubostinje and either killed, sent to concentration camps or escaped.

 Chetniks attacked the Partisan hospital in the village of Gornja Gorevnica, captured eleven Partisans, and killed a nurse between 4 and 5 November 1941.
 The prisoners were taken to Brajići, where they were sentenced to death by a court-martial; the sentence was carried out on 5 November in Brajići.

-The Chetniks slaughtered dozens of captured Partisans, including renowned Croatian poet Ivan Goran Kovačić, during the Case Black operation in June 1943.
+The Chetniks slaughtered dozens of captured Partisans, including renowned Croatian poet Ivan Goran Kovačić, during the Operation Schwarz in June 1943.
 The 1st Mountain Division reported: "Captured 498, of which 411 were executed."
 In Cikota (eastern Bosnia) in mid-July, the Chetniks found 80 wounded Partisans from the First Proletarian Division, seized their weapons, and handed them to the Nazis.
 The Nazis killed them and burned their bodies.

 That month, Chetniks found wounded Partisans from the First and Second Proletarian Brigades in Bišina and handed them over to the Nazis; the wounded Partisans were later executed.
 Chetnik Dragutin Keserović found a Partisan hospital in Jastrebac in May 1944, shooting 24 patients and four nurses.
 The Chetniks discovered another Partisan hospital in Semberija that month, killing about 300 seriously wounded patients.
 In Krčan, southeast of Udbina, about 90 seriously wounded Partisans were hiding in 16 houses.
 They initially hid in the basements with fifteen nurses for ten days after Operation Morgenstern, a joint anti-Partisan offensive of the Wehrmacht, NDH forces and Chetniks in Lika.
 The region held from 7 to 23 May 1944.
 Nurses, mostly members of the League of Communist Youth of Yugoslavia from surrounding villages, carried the wounded from the basements to Krčan.
 A group of Partisans guarded Trnova Poljana, protecting access to Krčan, Kuke, and Visuć from Lapac.
 Jovo Popović knew about Partisan posts, and brought Chetniks to the village by a roundabout route.
 They entered Krčan on 2 June 1944 at 10 am, and killed 36 wounded Partisans; women and old men hid 56 other wounded Partisans.
 Two doctors, a Croat Josip Kajfeš and an Italian named Suppa were killed, and Dr Finderle was wounded.

 Aleksa Backović, Commissar of the 8th Kordun Division, was murdered in Obrad Radočaj's house by Popović.
 He was later praised by Momčilo Đujić, and received the Star of Obilić.